Marek Tvrdoň

-Marek Tvrdoň (born January 31, 1993) is a Slovak ice hockey winger who is currently playing for HK Nitra in the Slovak Extraliga.
+Marek Tvrdoň (born 31 January 1993) is a Slovak ice hockey winger who is currently playing for HC Nove Zamky of the Slovak Extraliga.

 Tvrdoň was drafted 115th overall by the Detroit Red Wings in the 2011 NHL Entry Draft.

 Playing career

 Junior

 Born in Nitra, Slovakia, Tvrdon developed with his hometown's HK Nitra junior program.
 Beginning at the under-18 level in 2007–08, he went on to the under-20 level two years later, scoring 56 points (25 goals and 31 assists) over 45 games.
 During the 2009–10 season, he also played six games with HK Nitra's men's team in the Slovak Extraliga.

 During the subsequent 2010–11 season, Tvrdon moved to North America to play for the major junior Vancouver Giants of the Western Hockey League (WHL).
 He began the campaign with 11 points (6 goals and 5 assists) in 12 games before suffering a shoulder injury in mid-October 2010.
 The following month, he underwent season-ending surgery.
 In the off-season, he was selected 115th overall in the 2011 NHL Entry Draft by the Detroit Red Wings.
 Giant general manager Scott Bonner speculated that if he had played the full season prior to the draft, he would have been selected much higher, perhaps as a "first or second-round pick".
 Tvrdon has been described as a player with size and skill, while Giants head coach Don Hay listed his work ethic as a weakness following his first WHL season.

-On January 8, 2014 Tvrdoň was traded by the Vancouver Giants to the Kelowna Rockets for a second-round pick in the 2014 WHL Bantam Draft.
+On 8 January 2014 Tvrdoň was traded by the Vancouver Giants to the Kelowna Rockets for a second-round pick in the 2014 WHL Bantam Draft.

 Professional

-On July 3, 2012, Tvrdoň signed a three-year entry-level contract with the Detroit Red Wings.
+On 3 July 2012, Tvrdoň signed a three-year entry-level contract with the Detroit Red Wings.

 During the final season of his entry-level deal with the Red Wings in 2015–16, Tvrdoň was unable to make an impact within the organization and was primarily assigned to secondary affiliate, the Toledo Walleye of the ECHL.
-On December 19, 2015, he was placed on unconditional waivers, in order to mutually terminate his contract.
-He returned to Slovakia and on December 22, 2015, signed a contract for the remainder of the season with HC Slovan Bratislava of the Kontinental Hockey League.
+On 19 December 2015, he was placed on unconditional waivers, in order to mutually terminate his contract.
+He returned to Slovakia and on 22 December 2015, signed a contract for the remainder of the season with HC Slovan Bratislava of the Kontinental Hockey League.
 Tvrdoň was unable to establish himself in Bratislava, featuring in just 4 scoreless games.

-On August 30, 2016, Tvrdoň opted to return to North America as a free agent, agreeing to a one-year deal with the Indy Fuel of the ECHL.
+On 30 August 2016, Tvrdoň opted to return to North America as a free agent, agreeing to a one-year deal with the Indy Fuel of the ECHL.

 After a spell with HK Nitra in Slovakia, Tvrdoň agreed a deal to move to the Edinburgh Capitals in September 2017.

 Tvrdoň has since had spells with MsHK Žilina, Saryarka Karagandy, EC KAC, Nottingham Panthers, KS Cracovia and Dizel Penza.

 He re-joined HK Nitra for the 2020-21 season.